skypher/disclosure/README.md

 Next, to further complicate things, considering the many designs and interpretations, we should consider crop circles are the work of multiple alien types.

-Read the analysis of this intricate crop circle: http://www.cropcircleconnector.com/anasazi/fringe2014m.html.
-The decoded alien message is:
+Read the analysis of this intricate pattern: http://www.cropcircleconnector.com/anasazi/fringe2014m.html.
+The decoded message is:

 > "Beware the bearers of FALSE gifts & their BROKEN PROMISES.
 Much PAIN but still time.
 BELIEVE.
 There is GOOD out there.
 We OPpose DECEPTION.
 Conduit CLOSING."